 On tasting we get some very slight sweetness from the pilsner malt, but then the beer descends into bitterness, with a harsh metallic taste building up.
 As this is going on the aggressive carbonation fizzes on your tongue too much, unpleasantly so in my experience.
 The finish is dry.

 After reading the background of this brewery I was looking forward to trying Fürstenberg Pilsener 0.0% but the drinking experience was not great for me.
-Too much carbolic acid present means it brings back ghosts of the non-alcoholic beers of old to me.
+Too much carbonic acid present means it brings back ghosts of the non-alcoholic beers of old to me.
 I wonder what the original 0.5% ABV Fürstenberg Frei was like…

 Buy Fürstenberg Pilsener 0.0%